Attachment and infant mental health training + supporting parents/carers

 Feedback from practitioners is highly positive, as shown by comments on this website, and in the Course Programmes.

 Practitioners give top ratings on many aspects of the course.
-Evaluation Reports of previous training courses are available on request.
+Evaluation Reports are available on request.
+Example here.

 Highly positive comments indicate the impact of the EarlyYES training courses on practitioners’ thinking about their work, and the development of their professional practice, for the benefit of the many children, young people and families receiving professional intervention and care.